 In this work, we investigate the potential and limitations of diffusion models for anomaly localization in medical imaging under various data and label availability scenarios.
+Anomaly segmentation refers to delineating pathological regions in an image, which is a pixel-level classification task that aims to precisely trace the extent of abnormalities.
+This fully supervised approach typically assumes an anomaly is present and focuses on where and how it manifests.
+In contrast, anomaly detection determines whether an anomaly exists, and can be applied at the image, bounding-box, or pixel level.
+In this review, we use the term “anomaly localization” to span both segmentation and detection.
+Following \cite{baugher1986boundary}, localization refers to estimating the approximate location of an anomaly, while delineation involves precisely tracing its boundaries.
+Our use of “localization” thus covers a range of approaches depending on label availability and model design — from coarse localization to fine-grained segmentation.

-This chapter aims to provide a comprehensive overview of the current state of the art, identify research gaps, and highlight open challenges.
+This review aims to provide a comprehensive overview of the current state of the art, identify research gaps, and highlight open challenges.
+For a more detailed comparison of denoising diffusion models to GANs and VAEs, we refer to related work by \cite{bercea2025evaluating} and \cite{friedrich2024deep}.
 We begin with a brief methodological background on diffusion models, emphasizing their application in image reconstruction and conditioning through guidance mechanisms.
 We then present an overview of available datasets and evaluation metrics tailored for anomaly localization in medical images.
 Next, we explore various supervision schemes, ranging from fully supervised segmentation to semi-supervised, weakly supervised, self-supervised, and unsupervised methods, and provide insights into the effectiveness and limitations of diffusion models in these scenarios, as well as their generalizability to unknown or rare diseases.
 Finally, we address open challenges, such as detection bias, domain shift, clinical validation, computational cost, and model interpretability.